agearhart/dndspelldeck/README.md

 ### -v
 This is a volume mount and directs the script where the output files should go.
 In the example above /opt/output of the Dockerfile is pointed to C:\Temp folder.
 This means that any output generated from the execution of the Dockerfile is written to a file in C:Temp

+This also requires that the drive mounted as part of the volume mount must be shared with Docker, https://docs.microsoft.com/en-gb/archive/blogs/stevelasker/configuring-docker-for-windows-volumes

 Once complete you should be able to find the PDF generated at C:\Temp